shivannis/xandr-docs-public/xandr-docs/articles/bidders/trade-desk-buying-guide.md

 ---
-title : Trade Desk Buying Guide descritption : Learn about Trade Desk Buying Guide to help Xandr publishers communicate with their buyers about accessing and targeting Xandr's publisher inventory using Trade Desk as their DSP.
+title: Trade Desk Buying Guide
+descritption: Learn about Trade Desk Buying Guide to help Xandr publishers communicate with their buyers about accessing and targeting Xandr's publisher inventory using Trade Desk as their DSP.
-ms.date : 11/28/2023
+ms.date: 11/28/2023
 ---

 # Trade desk buying guide

 ## Overview

-Xandr, in partnership with Trade Desk, has created this buying guide to help
-Xandr publishers communicate with their buyers about accessing and targeting Xandr's publisher inventory using Trade Desk as their DSP.
+Xandr, in partnership with Trade Desk, has created this buying guide to help Xandr publishers communicate with their buyers about accessing and targeting Xandr's publisher inventory using Trade Desk as their DSP.
 The information has been created in collaboration with and approved by the Trade Desk team.
-Please note that platforms can and will change regularly, and as always with our documentation we will do our best to update this guide as needed.
-Wherever possible we've provided links to Trade Desk documentation, and we recommend that if buyers are having issues or need help with using the Trade Desk platform their first point of outreach should be the Trade Desk team.
+Note that platforms can and will change regularly, and as always with our documentation we will do our best to update this guide as needed.
+We recommend that if buyers are having issues or need help with using the Trade Desk platform their first point of outreach should be the Trade Desk team.

 ## Key definitions